-Liza Prendergast serves as Director, Business Development at DI.
+Liza Prendergast serves as Director, Business Development at Democracy International.
 In this role, she fosters creative thinking and innovative program design for democracy and development assistance.
-Working with DI’s program teams, she manages proposals and applications across DI’s technical areas, including for elections and political transitions, governance, and peace building and conflict transformation programs.
-She also works closely with DI’s Analytical Team to design thoughtful approaches for monitoring, evaluation, and learning programs, including for Indefinite Delivery Indefinite Contracts (IDIQs) such as the Monitoring and Evaluation IDIQ issued by USAID’s Bureau for Policy, Planning and Learning and the Monitoring Support Program IDIQ issued by USAID/Afghanistan.
-She fosters meaningful partnerships with civil society organizations, businesses, academic institutions, think tanks, and non-traditional partners to link theory with practice to improve development outcomes, including to conceptualize and develop DI’s Systems to Uphold the Credibility and Constitutionality of South Sudan (SUCCESS) program.
-Since 2013, MS. Prendergast has helped expand DI’s global presence in Africa, Asia, Europe and Eurasia, the Middle East, and Latin America and the Caribbean.
+Working with DI’s program teams, she manages proposals and applications across DI’s technical areas, including elections and political transitions, governance, learning, and peace building and conflict transformation programs.
+Since 2013, Ms. Prendergast has helped expand DI’s global presence in Africa, Asia, Europe and Eurasia, the Middle East, and Latin America and the Caribbean.